ConnerArdman/HaterScript/README.md

 # HaterScript
-A programming language using only real negative comments.
+A programming language for the haters, made exclusively using real negative "hate" comments.

 ## Notes & Disclaimers
 - Many of the syntax pieces have intentional typos.
 These were taken directly from comments and left in their original form.
 - For the most part, the language is case-insensitive.
 - Punctuation matters.
 Extra or missing punctuation will cause syntax errors.
+- Functions don't get hoisted.
+All functions must be defined before being invoked.
 - Debugging code in HaterScript is extremely confusing.
-Good luck.
+Good luck :)
-- None of this code has been fully tested, I am sure it has bugs.
+- None of this code has been fully tested, I am sure it has many bugs.
+If you think something should work and it doesn't there is a good chance it is an interpreter bug.
+- The entire interpreter is written in TypeScript.
+In theory, this was probably a bad idea, but in practice it made the process easier.
+Some of the type annotations are fairly weak though.
 - There are far more efficient ways to implement an interpreter.
-This should not be seen as a tutorial or perfect example.
+This should not be seen as a tutorial or a perfect example.
-- This is just a fun project, please don't actually use it...
+- This is just a fun project, please don't actually use it... but if you do, @ me

 ## General Syntax